JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginDescription`
 {#patchPluginXml-pluginDescription}

-The plugin description is displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
+Specifies the plugin description displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.
 Simple HTML elements, like text formatting, paragraphs, lists, etc., are allowed.
 The description content is automatically wrapped in `<![CDATA[... ]]>`.
 The provided value will be assigned to the [`<description>`](plugin_configuration_file.md#idea-plugin__description) element.

 {style="narrow"}